Finding a Solution | ICE in Our Airports & the Threat to Deploy ICE Agents to our Voting Booths

 Democrats are Out of Power | What Can Be Done?

-While meeting voters, I've been asked, the Democrats are out of power, what can be done.
-Democrats are already pushing back.
+While meeting voters, I've been asked, with the Democrats are out of power, what can be done to push-back against DHS overreach?
+I remind them that Democrats are already pushing back.
 They're holding firm in their demands to reign-in ICE and refusing to fund immigration enforcement within the larger DHS funding bill.

-But, my larger point about building a bipaertisan coalitiion.
-To secure the votes needed to pass the Senate's version of the funding bill - to get TSA agents paid - Democrats must negotiate, pressure, convince the 16 Republicans not seeking reelection to do what's right for the country, and vote with Democrats.
-Maybe Dan Newhouse (R-WA) or Don Bacon (R-NE).
-Remind them of their higher duty to their constituents who are affected by the current deadlock*.
-Remind them that ICE already has a TON OF FUNDING from the Big Beautiful Bill.
+But, my larger point about building a bipaertisan coalitiion, I share that Congressional leaders need to reach across the aisle and secure a few additional votes to pass the Senate's version of the funding bill - the bill that funds TSA but not ICE.
+Democrats must negotiate, pressure, convince the 16 Republicans not seeking reelection to do what's right for the country, and vote with Democrats.
+Dan Newhouse (R-WA) or Don Bacon (R-NE).
+Remind these GOP Representatives of their higher duty to the constituents who are affected by the current deadlock.
+Pressure these elected officials with the reality hat ICE has a ton of funding from the Big Beautiful Bill.

-To address the issue of the President's threat to direct ICE agents to patrol voting centers, Congressional Democrats are planning legal actions to block these moves, but they should also seek a pledge from state-level Secretaries of State that they will enforce existing law.
+In addition, we need to look ahead to the upcoming elections.
+The President has threatened to use ICE agents in patrolling voting centers during the midterms.
+Congressional Democrats are planning legal actions to block these moves, but they should also seek a pledge from state-level Secretaries of State that they will enforce existing law.
 The Constitution states that it's "a federal crime for the military or federal agents to interfere in elections or intimidate voters".

 Comments